HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 MOTORWAY: highway.

-NICKED: Stolen or to be arrested by the police.
-"You're nicked"
+NICKED: Something that is Stolen, or to be arrested by the police.
+(Example: "You're nicked son!")

 NOT BOTHERED/CAN'T BE BOTHERED: don't care.
 Ex.
 "I can't be bothered to go out tonight."